sodikjonkarimov/sodikjonkarimov/README.md

 - 👀 I’m interested in PHP
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me sodikjonkarimov@gmail.com
+- 📫 You can reach me via email.

 <!---
 sodikjonkarimov/sodikjonkarimov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.